PelionIoT/manifest-pelion-edge/README.md

 - Be sure your user is added to the Docker group.
 - [repo](https://source.android.com/setup/build/downloading#installing-repo)
 - As the recipes of various meta layers refer to git@github.com, it is essential your build machine's SSH key is saved in your GitHub account.
 Follow these [instructions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate SSH key and add to Github account.
+- `mbed_cloud_dev_credentials.c` – Used to connect to your Pelion account.
+Create a developer certificate in the [Portal](https://portal.mbedcloud.com/) under **Device Identity** > **Certificates**, and download the C file.
+- `update_default_resources.c` – Used to authorize firmware updates to device and created by [initializing the manifest tool](https://github.com/ARMmbed/manifest-tool/blob/master/README.md#quick-start).

+Note: To unlock the rich node features, such as gateway logs and gateway terminal in the Pelion web portal, please pass the command line parameter `-V 42fa7b48-1a65-43aa-890f-8c704daade54` to manifest-tool while generating the update_default_resources.c.

 ## Quickstart